Pioreactor/docs.pioreactor/developer-guide/04-Automations/03-writing-automations-2.md

 ---
-title: Another example of automation design
+title: Another example writing a new automation
 slug: /writing-automations-2
 ---